infraspecdev/spellcheck-action/SECURITY.md

 Please include as much of the information listed below as you can to help us better understand and resolve the issue:

-* The type of issue (e.g., improper input handling, token exposure, unauthorized access to GitHub API, or API abuse in the spell and grammar checking process)
+* The type of issue (e.g., improper input handling, token exposure or API abuse in the spell and grammar checking process)
 * Full paths of source file(s) related to the manifestation of the issue
 * The location of the affected source code (tag/branch/commit or direct URL)
 * Any special configuration required to reproduce the issue